How to CNC machine a Giant Statue

-Giant statue of a big blue bear at the Denver convention centerOn June 23rd 2005, Kreysler and Assoc, based out of American Canyon, California, installed a new piece of public art which was constructed utilizing an advanced, low-cost , manufacturing technique heavily utilizing DeskProto Software.
+Giant statue of a big blue bear at the Denver convention centerOn June 23rd 2005, Kreysler and Assoc, based out of American Canyon, California, installed a new piece of public art: the "Big Blue Bear".
+The parts have been created using a 3-axis CNC milling machine, heavily utilizing the DeskProto CAM software.

 The work was designed by artist Lawrence Argent and commissioned by the city of Denver, CO to interact with the newly constructed Colorado Convention Center.